cometchat-pro/android-chat-uikit/README.md

 2. Import `uikit` Module from Module Settings.( To know how to import `uikit` as Module visit this [link](https://www.cometchat.com/docs/java-uikit-beta/integration) )

-3. If the Library is added successfully, it will look like mentioned in the below image.
+3. If the Library is added successfully, it will look like mentioned in the below image.<br>
    <img align="center" width="auto" height="auto" src="https://github.com/cometchat-pro/android-chat-uikit/blob/master/Screenshot/Screen%20Shot%202019-12-23%20at%207.37.37%20PM.png">

 4. Next steps is to adding necessary dependencies inside your app to integrate UI Kit.